C2SM/EXCLAIM_DYAMOND/README.md

 ./Diamond_R02B06L120.run
 ```

-These environment variables can be set to take precedence over the default ones set in the script
+These environment variables can be set to take precedence over the default ones set in the `R02BXXL120.run` scripts

 ``` shell
 lrestart